asciimo/trilogy/oop.md

     Because `this` is abstract within the class.
-When an object is instantiated, its properties are concrete, and can be accessed by using the dot operator on the specific instance.
+When an object is instantiated, its properties are concrete, and can be accessed by using the dot operator on the specific object instance.

 Now we have a class that defines `Robot` objects, and it creates instances with the name "Marty".
+So far, it only creates robots named Marty.

 ***Ask the class***
 > What if we want to create another robot named Phyllis?